dave-kennedy/dave-kennedy.github.io/content/web-development-101.md

   answer--; // 43
   answer;   // 42
   ```
-* Modular arithetic also works as you would expect:
+* Modular arithmetic also works as you would expect:
   ```
   22 % 12; // 10
   ```